 b. deletion of the Data stored using the Service, in which case we will use reasonable efforts to promptly delete that Data.

 To avoid doubt, we are not required to comply with clause 12.9a to the extent that you have previously requested deletion of the Data.

 12.10 Without limiting any other right or remedy available to us, we, without notice, restrict or suspend your access to the Website and use of the Service and/or delete, edit or remove the relevant Data if we consider that you or any of your Personnel or Permitted Users have:

 a. undermined, or attempted to undermine, the security or integrity of the Service or any Underlying Systems;

 b. used, or attempted to use, the Service:

-i. for improper or illegal purposes; or
+i. for improper or illegal purposes;

-ii. in a manner, other than for normal operational purposes, that materially reduces the operational performance of the Service;
+v. in a manner, other than for normal operational purposes, that materially reduces the operational performance of the Service;

 c. transmitted, inputted or stored any Data that breaches or may breach these Terms or any third-party right (including Intellectual Property Rights and privacy rights), or that is or may be Objectionable, incorrect or misleading;